Breast cancer is the most common cancer for New Zealand women.

 If cancer cells have spread to glands under the arm, this could indicate that they have spread elsewhere in the body too and further diagnostic tests may be needed to rule this out.

 Whole Breast Radiation Therapy (WBRT) still remains the gold-standard in adjuvant radiation therapy due to the patient benefits of being non-invasive; planned delivery of radiation dose and with WBRT being performed in the post-surgery setting with known margin and nodal status.

 In spite of the negative portrayal of WBRT, treatment can be delivered over three to five weeks of daily appointments ranging from 15 to 30 minutes.
 With the majority of patients only requiring three weeks of radiation therapy.

 While there are different techniques for delivering Accelerated Partial Breast Irradiation (APBI), Intraoperative Radiation Therapy (IORT) or ‘ intrabeam’ is just one of these techniques.

 ARO has been aware of IORT technology for some time, and continues to monitor the scientific evidence from clinical trials using this technology, however the independent and impartial expert advice we have from the Royal Marsden Hospital in the UK, (who are the established world authority on breast radiation therapy) is that the technique should not be used outside of a clinical trial situation.
 IORT is therefore, not being offered by ARO.
-This position is in line with that of the Royal Marsden Hospital, in that their belief is further clinical evidence is needed to support this technology.
+This position is in line with that of the American Society for Radiation Oncology (ASTRO).

-Auckland Radiation Oncology has recently particpated in research with the University of Otago, with regard to minimising breast patient side-effects.
+Auckland Radiation Oncology has participated in research with the University of Otago, with regard to minimising breast patient side-effects.
 Read more here

 In more detail